kschouhanpali-coder/Pro-Chess/README.md

-# Pro-Chess

-Pro Chess is a modern browser-based chess game featuring AI gameplay, local multiplayer, move history, timers, PGN export, and a sleek professional interface designed for an immersive and competitive chess experience.
-Built with smooth gameplay mechanics, responsive design, and interactive UI for players of all skill levels.

 # ♟️ Pro Chess

 A sleek and modern browser-based chess game built with an elegant dark-gold UI inspired by premium strategy games.

-Regicide Chess offers:
-- 🎮 Play vs AI
-- 👥 Local 1v1 mode
-- ⏱️ Chess timers with selectable time controls
-- 📜 Move history navigation
-- ♻️ Undo last move
-- 📤 Export PGN support
-- 🏆 Leaderboard system
-- ✨ Smooth immersive interface
+Pro Chess features AI gameplay, local multiplayer, move history, timers, PGN export, and a polished, professional interface designed for an immersive and competitive chess experience — built with smooth gameplay mechanics, responsive design, and an interactive UI for players of all skill levels.

 ---